 Confidentiality / Background Information

 You will be asked to enter some background information such as your name, address, birth date, etc.

 Your test scores and background information will only be provided to the College Board, MSC Southeast and to the State Department for state information requirements.
 This information may be used for counseling, advisement and placement purposes and may be used to document whether or not you have met state testing requirements.
 The College Board may also use it for research and training purposes.
 Your test information will not be disclosed for any other purpose without your permission.
 If you have any questions about confidentiality, please see the Testing Coordinator.

 When you have completed the testing, the Testing Coordinator will give you a printed report of your scores.
 There is no passing or failing score instead your score report will be used by your advisor during registration to help chose the courses best suited to your skills and needs.
-View the ACCUPLACER score chart.
+View the Placement Test Scores chart.